apache/incubator-brooklyn/docs/guide/yaml/creating-yaml.md

 ### More Information

-Topics to explore next on the topic of YAML blueprints are:
+Topics to explore next on the subject of YAML blueprints are:

 {% include list-children.html %}